symfony/symfony-docs/form/form_collections.rst

     In Doctrine, you have two sides of the relationship: the owning side and the inverse side.
-If ``Task`` is the owning side of the relationship (for example, a many-to-many association without ``mappedBy`` on ``Task``), adding and removing tags from the collection will be persisted correctly.
+If ``Task`` is the owning side of the relationship (for example, a many-to-many association without ``mappedBy`` on ``Task``), adding and removing tags from the collection is persisted correctly.

     But if you have a one-to-many relationship or a many-to-many relationship with a ``mappedBy`` on the Task entity (meaning Task is the "inverse" side),